app-registry/spec/README.md

 ## Who is using the spec?

-* [Quay](https://quay.io) is a commercial registry product from CoreOS that implements an early prototype of the CNR specification.
+* [Quay](https://quay.io) is a commercial registry product from CoreOS that implements an early prototype of the CNR server.
+* The [Helm Registry Plugin](https://github.com/cn-app-registry/cnr-cli) implements an early protoype of the CNR client.

 Want to get added to this list?
 [Open a Pull Request!](https://github.com/cn-app-registry/spec/edit/master/README.md)